Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/Core-Workflow.md

 These modules are not lore summaries.

-They exist to explain how important events changed the character's worldview and future behavior.
+They explain how important events changed the character's worldview, priorities, and future behavior.

 I care more about consequences than facts.